 The NJ Paid Family Leave program would provide six weeks of partial income replacement while mom bonds with her baby.
 The same benefit is also available to fathers.

 The New Jersey FLA has eligibility guidelines that cover only a minority of people in the state.
 There are three common places to find holes: only workers are eligible, hours worked, and employer size criteria.

 Notice the law applies to workers, but not residents.
 The Garden State provides extensive bus and rail systems for commuters to leave the state to work.
 These statutes do not cover residents, who commute across the Hudson and Delaware rivers to work in other states.
 The neighboring states do not have similar family leave laws.

 Eligibility criteria also apply based upon hours worked, and employer size.
-As you can see, there are only very minor variations between NJ Family Leave Act eligibility criteria compared to the Federal FMLA.
+As you can see, there are only minor variations between NJ Family Leave Act eligibility criteria compared to the Federal FMLA.

 NJ Family Leave versus FMLA

 When comparing the New Jersey Family Leave Act regulations versus FMLA two things should jump out:

 - The primary difference relates to covering an employee’s own disability